 10. The Commission shall report annually to the Council on performance assessments [conducted pursuant to this regulation,] and any action taken pursuant to paragraphs 6 to 9.
 Such report shall include any relevant recommendations for the Council’s consideration, [and] shall be published on the Authority’s website.

-Regulation 53 bis
+Regulation 53

 Pollution control